 Exotic Hardwood Floors

-Exotic hardwood floors refer to species of wood that have been harvested anywhere around the world including in areas like Brazil or Portugal.
-Exotic hardwood floors may have rich colors or grains not found in domestic woods, and may be harder and more durable as well.
+Exotic hardwood floors refer to species of wood that have been harvested anywhere around the world.
+These type of floors may have rich colors or grains not found in domestic woods, and may be harder and more durable as well.
 As a rule, exotic hardwoods also tend to cost more than domestic woods do.

 Dramatic entry by Neumann Lewis Buchanan Architects with custom site finished black walnut floor in herringbone pattern